askui/askui-dev-docs/docs/docs/general/04-Executing Automations/multi-device-automation.md

   </TabItem>
 </Tabs>

-If running successfully, you should see the logs printed on the terminal, e.g:
+If running successfully, you should see the logs printed on the terminal, for example:

 ```bash
 [2023-01-02 17:31:19.634 +0100] DEBUG (AskuiUiController): Window is minimized.